-- Develop the language proficiency required to communicate effectively in the target language at level A2 (CEFR Basic User) - Offer insights into the culture and society of countries and communities where the target language is spoken. - Develop awareness of the nature of language and language learning. - Encourage positive attitudes towards speakers of other languages and an openminded approach to other cultures. - Provide enjoyment and intellectual stimulation. - Develop transferable skills (e.g. memorising, drawing of inferences) to complement other areas of the curriculum. - Form a sound base of the skills, language and attitudes required for progression to further study of the target language.
+- Develop the language proficiency required to communicate effectively in the target language at level A2 (CEFR Basic User) for Spanish, French and Mandarin, with elements of level B1 (CEFR Independent User) for Spanish and French. - Offer insights into the culture and society of countries and communities where the target language is spoken. - Develop awareness of the nature of language and language learning. - Encourage positive attitudes towards speakers of other languages and an openminded approach to other cultures. - Provide enjoyment and intellectual stimulation. - Develop transferable skills (e.g. memorising, drawing of inferences) to complement other areas of the curriculum. - Form a sound base of the skills, language and attitudes required for progression to further study of the target language.

-EVERYDAY ACTIVITIES PERSONAL & SOCIAL LIFE THE WORLD AROUND US THE WORLD OF WORK THE INTERNATIONAL WORLD Food & drink Self, family & friends People & places Education Countries, nationalities & languages Human body & health Home life The natural world, environment, climate & weather Work (Jobs & careers) Culture, customs & celebrations Travel & transport Clothes & accessories Communications & technology Leisure time The built environment
+EVERYDAY ACTIVITIES PERSONAL & SOCIAL LIFE THE WORLD AROUND US THE WORLD OF WORK THE INTERNATIONAL WORLD Time Expressions Food & drink Self, family & friends People & places Education Countries, nationalities & languages Time Expressions Human body & health Home life The natural world, environment, climate & weather Work (Jobs & careers) Culture, customs & celebrations Time Expressions Travel & transport Clothes & accessories Communications & technology Leisure time The built environment